 We will solicit applicants.

-What is the time interval between submitting a grant request and the Foundation acting on that request?
+What is the time interval between submitting a grant application and the Buck Foundation acting on that request?

 Grants are awarded once a year, in August.
 Grant requests received by March 15th will be acted upon by August 1st.

 The applicant will be notified by letter as well as email and will receive the grant award by August 1st.
 Grantees will be requested to provide an online report of the impact the grant has had on the clients served by the program, in accordance with the terms and conditions outlined in the grant award letter.